nikhil-at-git-hub/Fake-News-Prediction-using-Machine-Learning-Python-Nikhil/README.md

 Logistic regression is genarraly used when the output is a binary classification.
 Such as TRUE or False, YES or NO, FAKE or REAL etc.
 Logistic regression is used when the variables in thw dataset are categorical and the out is a binary classification.
+For more details, please have a look at the .ipynb file or contact me on LinkedIn, link provided in Bio.